 When to Use Cold Water:

-Coffee & Tea: Ever slammed your breaks while drinking coffee?
+Ever slammed your breaks while drinking coffee?
 The outcome isn’t very pretty.
 You’ll want to rub detergent into the stain and soak in cold water.
-If a stain still remains, pre-treat it and then wash in warm water.
+If a stain still remains, pre-treat it and then wash it in warm water.

-Food: Jam, mustard, and melted chocolate are some of our worst enemies.
+Jam, mustard and melted chocolate are some of our worst enemies.
 But fret not!
 Rinse immediately in cold water only and that should do the trick.

 When to Use Hot Water: